GLACIS·EU AI Act series·EU AI Act vs HIPAA·Updated April 2026

 Enforced by national market surveillance authorities in each EU member state, with coordination by the EU AI Office.
 Enforcement includes product market access (CE marking required), operational restrictions, and administrative fines.
 The AI Office oversees General Purpose AI model compliance directly.

-4. Extraterritorial Application
+4. Extraterritorial application

 HIPAA applies to covered entities and business associates in the United States, plus foreign entities that handle PHI on behalf of US covered entities through BAAs.
 The trigger is the business relationship with US healthcare entities.